jvirtanen/tagline/documentation/handbook.md

 A received message that does not follow the correct format regarding the BeginString(8), BodyLength(9), and CheckSum(10) fields is marked as garbled.
-Applications should generally ignored garbled messages.
+Applications should generally ignore garbled messages.
 However, you can still access all the bytes of a garbled message with `InboundFixMessage#content()`.

 ### Check the BeginString(8) value